RollingVersions/RollingVersions/README.md

 - Change Entry - a markdown title and body describing something that changed
 - Change Type - breaking (major), feat (minor), refactor (minor), fix (patch), perf (patch)
 - Change Set - a set of Change Entries categorised by their Change Type
-- Package Info - the current state of a package, including where it gets published to and the latest version that's been published
+- Package Manifest - the metadata about a package and where it gets published

+## Database

+To run database migrations, run `node scripts/db-migrate` and it will ask you for the connection string.
+To spinup a local database for testing you can use `yarn pg-test start` or even `yarn pg-test run -- yarn dev` to start the app with a temporary database.